dogukannulu/streaming_data_processing/README.md

 ### Writing data to MinIO using Spark Streaming:

+We can access to MinIO UI via `localhost:9001`

 All the methods and operations are described with comments and docstrings in `spark_to_minio.py`.